 What is a Lash Lift?

 It's a lifting technique designed to give you longer-looking lashes without the need for lash extensions.
 It will look as if you used a really good eyelash curler, only this lift lasts for 6 to 8 weeks!
 To top off the treatment, I'll apply a black lash tint which really makes your lashes look more prominent.
-The procedure takes about 30 to 45 minutes.
+The procedure takes about 45 to 60 mins to complete.
 It really is an easy way to instantly brighten and open up the eye area!

 How do I need to prep for the treatment?